TUHH-ICS/MAS-Simulation/README.md

 The [`SinrNetwork`](lib/networks/sinr/SinrNetwork.m) internally uses a C++ network simulation library developed by Daniel Schneider from the University of Koblenz.
 For Matlab to be able to call the networking code, the library is wrapped in a compiled MEX interface.
-All this is transparant to users of this library, but the computer running the simulation will have to be prepared.
+All this is transparant to users of this library, but the computer running the simulation will have to be prepared if you want to run the SINR based network in addition to the ideal or Bernoulli network models.

 #### Setting up the Matlab MEX Compiler